Champneys Moisturising Face Mask

 The term 'fragrance' is not regulated in many countries.
 In many cases, it is up to the brand to define this term.
 For instance, many brands choose to label themselves as "fragrance-free" because they are not using synthetic fragrances.
 However, their products may still contain ingredients such as essential oils that are considered a fragrance.

-Learn more about Alpha-Isomethyl IononeThis ingredient is commonly known as Patchouli oil.
+Learn more about Alpha-Isomethyl IononeThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilThis oil is created by distilling the dried flower heads of the Roman Chamomile flower.